JMG15111998/GRC-3.0/README.md

 # 🛡️ Cybersecurity Maturity Assessment & Roadmap

 **Framework Used**: NIST Cybersecurity Framework (CSF) 2.0
-**Compliance Reference**: HIPAA Security Rule (45 CFR Part 164)
-**Client**: [Insert Organization Name]
-**Author**: [Your Name or Title]
-**Date**: [Insert Date]
+Client: MediSure Health (Fictional Healthcare Startup) Prepared by: James
+Date: October 2025

 ---

 ## 📌 Introduction

-This README documents a cybersecurity maturity assessment based on the NIST Cybersecurity Framework (CSF) 2.0.
+This  documents a cybersecurity maturity assessment based on the NIST Cybersecurity Framework (CSF) 2.0.
 The goal is to evaluate the current security posture of the organization and build a roadmap toward Tier 4: Adaptive maturity.
 All evaluations consider HIPAA compliance and the protection of ePHI (electronic Protected Health Information).

 ---